 Last night, the opening performer wore a white t-shirt, the front of which was almost entirely consumed by a huge, corpse-like head.
 The luminous outline wavered and shook as the musician applied themselves to their control panel; twisting effect dials, shifting filter parameters, queuing and triggering new layers, fading others out.
 The face on the shirt became as much a part of the performance for me as the subtones, the atmospheric judder of the bass.

 I couldn't stop looking at its glassy eyes.
-I wondered if they'd chosen the shirt specifically, knowing its presence would be felt by the crowd.
+I wondered if the musician had chosen the shirt specifically, knowing its presence would be felt by the crowd.
 In the end, the musician became just a vehicle for that face and the sounds that accompanied it, a carrier for the ghostly being and its sonic realm.